larahfelipe/instalens/README.md

 ## :loudspeaker: Additional Info

-> If you're using 2FA (two-factor authentication) you will need to manually type the auth code (rly? xD), for that I've set a 15s sleep, after this time, the program will go on its execution.
+> If you're using 2FA (two-factor authentication) you will need to manually enter the auth code (rly?! xD), for that I've set a 15s sleep, after this time, the program will go on its execution.

 > **Disclaimer:** I am by no means responsible for any usage of this tool, and I'm also not responsible if your account get banned due to extensive use of this tool.
 Use on your own behalf.